'The Lincoln Lawyer' Season 4: Everything We Know

 Has 'The Lincoln Lawyer' been renewed for season 4?

-"We’re in the hands of the audience," he told the outlet.
+"We’re in the hands of the audience," he said.
 "We’re quietly optimistic about it, but obviously, with Netflix, it always depends on how the current season goes.
 And so I would say to our fans and viewers of the show, if you want a fourth season, which we very much want to bring you a fourth season, then by all means watch and tell your friends."

 When will 'The Lincoln Lawyer' season 4 come out?